Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

-Next, we define the semantics of a storage component with interface $I$ in terms of a relation $\cS : \mathrm{T} \cX_I \nrightarrow \cP_I$.
+Next, we formally state the semantics of a storage component with interface $I$ in terms of a relation $\cS : \mathrm{T} \cX_I \nrightarrow \cP_I$.
 This is used in~\cref{sec:composite-systems}, where we define the semantics of a composite system in terms of the semantics of its primitive subsystems and the semantics of its (hierarchy of nested) interconnection pattern(s).

 \begin{definition} The \textbf{semantics assigned to storage component} $(I, \, E)$ is the relation $\cS : \mathrm{T} \cX_I \nrightarrow \cP_I$ that is given by the subbundle

 where $H$ is induced from $E$ according to~\cref{def:exergy}. \end{definition}